dylanballback/CubeSat_Attitude_Control/1DoF Prototype/README.md

 - (2/8/21): Design and 3D print 1DoF test stand.
 Completed (2/8/21)
 - (2/8/21): Design and 3D print reaction wheel.
 Completed (2/8/21)
 - (2/8/21): Mount motor and IMU to test stand.
 Completed (2/8/21)
 - (2/8/21): Connect Motor and IMU to Arduino to test basic functions.
+Completed (2/9/21)
 - (2/8/21): Attempt to get PID Code to balance the reaction wheel.